Environments¶

 Most of the code can be found in igibson/sensors.

-• reset_scene and reset_agent will be called during env.reset and should include task-specific details to reset the scene and the agent, respectively.
+and should include task-specific details to reset the scene and the agent, respectively.step

-• step will be called during env.step and should include task-specific details of what needs to be done at every timestep.
+and should include task-specific details of what needs to be done at every timestep.get_task_obs

 Most of the code can be found in igibson/tasks.